geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 AI responses that include SQL or SuiteQL code blocks expose actions to insert that SQL into the Query Editor or merge it into the current editor text.
 AI-assisted query merging is controlled by the `Use AI query merging` checkbox and may use NetSuite AI tokens.
 When AI merge is unavailable, the app warns the user and performs a basic append-style merge.
 Users should review AI-generated SQL before running it.

+AI chat history is browser-local.
+Users can create a new chat, load prior chats, delete individual chats, or clear all chat history from the chat history panel.
+History is stored in browser storage for the current browser profile, is not shared across browsers or devices, and is removed when browser storage is cleared.

 Custom records, custom fields, and feature-dependent fields remain account-specific.
 Verify those details in the target account's Records Catalog, Records Browser, or Schema Browser before using them in production queries.

 ## Troubleshooting